gfarrell/gtf.io/content/musings/deus-ex-techna/index.md

 drafted this essay in mid-2019, the coronavirus pandemic was not even something I would have considered a possibility.
 How quickly our lives have changed!{{< /footnote >}}.
 This is where I would consider techno-optimism to be at its most fanatical and most dangerous.
+We have known about the causes of climate change since {{< cite sawyer-ghg
+>}}at least the 1970s{{< /cite >}}.
 Combatting climate change will take serious changes to our societies, expectations, and behaviours as individuals.
 It will affect everything: our attitude to food production (especially cheap meat), our extreme wastefulness of materials, our &lsquo;need&rsquo; for instant delivery and satisfaction of every whim (the fact that Amazon Prime Now exists is testament to this).
 Yet even sacrificing some of these very minor comforts like next-day delivery seems unthinkable to large parts of our societies, and if we cannot even drop those more basic things, what hope is there for large-scale reform of our material consumption patterns, or food production systems?
 Instead, we focus on technological solutions &mdash; perhaps it will be carbon-capture technologies, or we will drive down manufacturing to be carbon neutral, or, screw it, we can just jet off to Mars and settle that planet instead.
 None of these technological solutions require us to change how we act, and most of them are sufficiently magical to most people that they are no different to praying to the Gods to take pity on us.
 Perhaps prayer was more honest, for at least it does not assume that we _will_ be saved.

-To be clear, none of this is to suggest that individual action is sufficient, or that technology does not play a part in the solutions to these crises.
+Writing in the middle of the coronavirus pandemic, it is worth noting that there has been an enormous shift in behaviour in the majority of societies across the globe.
+We have gone into complete lockdown, and in the UK vast tracts of the population are being supported directly by the government paying their wages.
+This was totally unimaginable six months ago.
+COVID-19 is a direct and present threat, and our response has been appropriate, but more notable is the fact that we knew that this was a threat, and we knew we were underprepared and yet we did nothing.
+There were plenty of warnings, {{< cite sars >}}SARS in the early 2000s{{< /cite >}}, {{< cite mers >}}MERS from 2012 onwards{{< /cite >}}, {{< cite swine-flu >}}swine flu in 2009{{< /cite >}}, {{< cite avian-flu
+>}}avian flu in 2013{{< /cite >}}, and {{< cite ebola >}}ebola from 2013{{< /cite >}}.
+Perhaps, however, there is some hope.
+This crisis has shown that we _can_ effect massive social change, and that our paradigms for the role of the state _can_ change quickly.
+The real question with this pandemic is whether we will address the underlying causes of it, or whether our behaviour will revert to type, given enough time.
+Moreover, when faced with far more consequential, and slow moving, threats like climate change, will we act or will we pray?

 We are facing some enormous challenges as a species, but also as individual societies, and if we are to have any hope of overcoming them, ultimately we must take direct responsibility for the world we want to create.
-While technology has a part to play, this will involve huge changes to our behaviours, and some of those changes will be uncomfortable, at least at first.
+This is a singularly political act.
+The creation of new technologies has a part to play but this cannot be seen as a replacement for social change.
+This will involve huge changes to our behaviours, and some of those changes will be uncomfortable at first.
 Yet if we do not take ownership, and acknowledge that human problems require human solutions, then we are only fooling ourselves: the deus ex techna is not guaranteed and the Gods will not take pity on us.
-Technology alone cannot solve social problems, it can only obfuscate them and create new ones.

 {{< footnotes >}}